 Long-suffering horse husband Garry Ashton-Coulton pens a warning to any gentlemen considering giving into wanderlust by booking a riding holiday

-I must say I have enjoyed some wonderful holidays in the saddle, but I have also had a few that were memorable in quite different ways.
+I must say I have enjoyed some wonderful horse riding holidays in the saddle, but I have also had a few that were memorable in quite different ways.

 Well gentlemen, allow me to explain.
 If you hop from five-star hotel to five-star hotel along with your valet and your Louis Vuitton portmanteau, all will be well with the world.
 If however you hop from derelict eastern European hovel to derelict eastern European hovel with a mustachioed continental gentleman possessed of the laissez-faire attitude that only mustachioed continental gentlemen seem to posses, things may well be best described as… interesting.